hdashnow/python_for_bioinformatics/README.md

 Some examples of using Python for Bioinformatics

-BioPython
+Biopython
 ---------

 ###Sequence objects
 http://biopython.org/DIST/docs/tutorial/Tutorial.html#sec17

+    from Bio.Seq import Seq
+    my_seq = Seq("AGTACACTGGT")

+However, Biopython doesn't know if your sequence is DNA.
+Seq objects can be DNA, RNA or protein.
+We can use the IUPAC standards to define what kind of sequence this is.

+    from Bio.Seq import Seq
+    from Bio.Alphabet import IUPAC
+    my_seq = Seq("AGTACACTGGT", IUPAC.unambiguous_dna)

+Now that Biopython knows we are dealing with DNA, you can use some handy functions:
+.complement()
+.reverse_complement()
+.transcribe()
+...and many more.

 Find the reverse complement of this sequence:
 ACAAGATGCCATTGTCCCCCGGCCTCCTG

 ###SeqRecord objects
 http://biopython.org/DIST/docs/tutorial/Tutorial.html#sec32